64/WAKU2-NETWORK

 RLN Proofs

-Each RLN member MUST generate and attach an RLN proof to every published message as described in 17/WAKU2-RLN-RELAY.
+Each RLN member MUST generate and attach an RLN proof to every published message as described in 17/WAKU2-RLN-RELAY and RLN-V2.
 Slashing is not implemented for the Waku Network.
 Instead, validators will penalise peers forwarding messages exceeding the rate limit as specified for the rate-limiting validation mechanism.
 This incentivizes all relay nodes to validate RLN proofs and reject messages violating rate limits in order to continue participating in the network.

 Network traffic